ltrr-arizona-edu/burnr/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ltrr-arizona-edu/burnr/badge.svg?branch=master)](https://coveralls.io/github/ltrr-arizona-edu/burnr?branch=master)

-A tool set to analyze forest fire history data (e.g. FHX2) in R. This is designed for power users and projects with special needs.
+Basic tools to analyze forest fire history data (e.g. FHX2) in R. This is designed for power users and projects with special needs.

 The project is under heavy development as I try to wrap things up into a CRAN package.
 Hic sunt dracones.